-- 1. Independent educational evaluation

-- 2. Prior written notice

-- 3. Parental consent, including a parent/guardian's right to revoke consent, in writing, to his/her child's continued receipt of special education and related services

-- 4. Access to educational records

-- 5. Opportunity to present complaints and resolve complaints through the due process complaint and state compliance complaint procedures, including the time period in which to file a complaint, the opportunity for Butte County Office of Education to resolve the complaint, and the difference between a due process complaint and the state compliance complaint procedures, including the jurisdiction of each procedure, what issues may be raised, filing and decisional timelines, and relevant procedures - 6.
+- 1. Independent educational evaluation - 2.
+Prior written notice - 3.
+Parental consent, including a parent/guardian's right to revoke consent, in writing, to their child's continued receipt of special education and related services - 4.
+Access to educational records - 5.
+Opportunity to present complaints and resolve complaints through the due process complaint and state compliance complaint procedures, including the time period in which to file a complaint, the opportunity for Butte County Office of Education to resolve the complaint, and the difference between a due process complaint and the state compliance complaint procedures, including the jurisdiction of each procedure, what issues may be raised, filing and decisional timelines, and relevant procedures - 6.
 The availability of mediation - 7.
 The student's placement during the pendency of any due process complaint - 8.
 Procedures for students who are subject to placement in an interim alternative educational setting - 9.
 Requirements for unilateral placement by parents/guardians of students in private schools at public expense - 10.
 Hearings on due process complaints, including requirements for disclosure of assessment results and recommendations - 11.
 State-level appeals - 12.
 Civil actions, including the time period in which to file those actions - 13.
-Attorney's fees
+Attorney's fees - 14.
+Information on free and low-cost attorney and advocacy services available in the area

-This notice shall also include the rights and procedures contained in Education Code, including information on the procedures for requesting an informal meeting, prehearing mediation conference, mediation conference, or due process hearing; the timelines for completing each process; whether the process is optional; the type of representative who may be invited to participate; the right of the parent/guardian and/or Butte County Office of Education to electronically record the proceedings of IEP meetings; and information regarding the state special schools for students who are deaf, hard of hearing, blind, visually impaired, or deaf-blind.
+This notice shall also include the rights and procedures contained in Education Code 56500-56509, including information on the procedures for requesting an informal meeting, prehearing mediation conference, mediation conference, or due process hearing; the timelines for completing each process; whether the process is optional; the type of representative who may be invited to participate; the right of the parent/guardian and/or Butte County Office of Education to electronically record the proceedings of IEP meetings; and information regarding the state special schools for students who are deaf, hard of hearing, blind, visually impaired, or deaf-blind.

 A copy of this notice shall be attached to the student's assessment plan and referred to at each IEP meeting.
+At each IEP meeting, the County Superintendent or designee shall inform the parent/guardian of the federal and state procedural safeguards that were provided in the notice.